-"Extremism is vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
-We also include in our definition of extremism calls for the death of members of our armed forces, whether in this country or overseas.
-Terrorist groups very often draw on extremist ideas developed by extremist organisations."
+"Extremism is vocal or active opposition to our fundamental values, including democracy, the rule of law, individual liberty and the mutual respect and tolerance of different faiths and beliefs.
+This also includes calling for the death of members of the armed forces."

-The College is an equal opportunities employer and in fulfilling its Prevent Duty obligations does not discriminate on the grounds of race, colour, nationality, ethnic or national origin, religion or religious belief, sex or sexual orientation, gender reassignment, marital or civil partner status, pregnancy or maternity, disability or age.
+The College is an equal opportunities employer and in fulfilling its Prevent duty obligations does not discriminate on the grounds of race, colour, nationality, ethnic or national origin, religion or religious belief, sex or sexual orientation, gender reassignment, marital or civil partner status, pregnancy or maternity, disability or age.